mughanibu/Deep-Learning-for-Inverse-Problems/README.md

 Data used for this work can be downloaded from the following Google drive link: https://drive.google.com/drive/folders/0Bx_60BaQ0CesMk43UkdReXlxRlU?usp=sharing

 * U-Net has been modified to produce single channel output of dimensions same as the dimensions of input image.
+Additionally, we also add Batch-Norm to each convolutional layers.

 ## Files
 -VDSR.py	: training and testing file for VDSR network performing image learning task using MSE loss function.